mongodb/stitch-examples/helloworld/react-example/README.md

 ### Set up a MongoDB service

-1. In the BaaS admin UI, go to "Add service..." in the left nav panel.
+1. Choose the `mongodb1` service on the left nav panel.
-2. Choose "MongoDB" and name it `mdb1`, then save it.
-3. Under the "Config" tab for the `mdb1` service, put in the URL for your MongoDB cluster (you need to also enable SSL if connecting to an Atlas instance) then save it.
+2. Under the "Config" tab for the `mongodb1` service, put in the URI for your MongoDB cluster found by clicking connect on your cluster in Atlas.

-### Create a namespace.
+3. Click save.

+### Find your default namespace

-In the "Rules" tab of the MongoDB service, click on "Add namespace" and give it the name `my_db.items`.
+In the "Rules" tab of the MongoDB service, look for a rule that corresponds to a MongoDB database and collection.
+It should look like app-<characters>.items.
+Take note of this as this is the MongoDB namespace you'll use for this example.
-Some default settings will be created for the namespace, which you can leave as-is for now.

 ### Serve the app

-Edit "index.js" and change the lines near the top of the file `const APP_ID = "..."` so that it contains the ID of the app you created earlier (app ID is on the app's home page).
+Edit "index.js" and change the lines near the top of the file `const APP_ID = "..."` and `const DB_NAME = "..."` so that they contain the ID of the app you took note of earlier on the Clients page and the DB portion of the namespace of the rule you found.
 Then install the necessary dependencies and serve the app.
 ```
 npm install